A Quantization of the Loday-Ronco Hopf Algebra: A quantization of Loday-Ronco Hopf algebra

 We discuss the space of solutions of (\ref{eq:toprec}).
-In $g=0$ we have a sub-algebra $\mathcal{H}^0_{\text{TopRec}}\subset\mathcal{A}_{\text{Reg}}^h$, that is also a sub-Hopf algebra of Loday-Ronco's Hopf algebra, as the set of solutions of the particular case $g=0$ of Topological Recursion formula\footnote{see (\ref{eq:toprec}).}
+In $g=0$ we have a sub-algebra $\mathcal{H}^0_{\text{TopRec}}\subset\mathcal{A}_{\text{Reg}}^h$, that is also a Hopf sub-algebra of Loday-Ronco's Hopf algebra, as the set of solutions of the particular case $g=0$ of Topological Recursion formula\footnote{see (\ref{eq:toprec}).}

 In fact, as we have seen in section \ref{sec:toprecg0}, each correlation function $W_{k+1}^0(p,K)$ with associated Euler characteristic $\chi=1-k$ is represented by the sum of all pbt of order $-\chi=k-1$ which in turn is given by the $\ast$ product of $k-1$ factors of $\tree$.
 In this way the $g=0$ space of solutions $\mathcal{H}^0_{\text{TopRec}}$ is the free algebra on one generator $\tree$.
 It is a Hopf algebra isomorphic to $k[X]$, the algebra of polynomials in one variable.
 Hence the ``classical'' nature of the tree expansion is expressed on the commutativity of the Hopf algebra of solutions.